pgRouting/workshop/docs/source/chapters/prepare_data.rst

 Getting the data
 -------------------------------------------------------------------------------

-Option 1) When using OSGeo Live ...............................................................................
+Option 1) When using OSGeoLive ...............................................................................

-OSGeo Live comes with osm data from the city of Bucharesti.
+OSGeoLive comes with osm data from the city of Bucharest.

 .. code-block:: bash

   CITY="Bucaresti_RO"
   bzcat ~/data/osm/$CITY.osm.bz2 > $CITY.osm

-Option 2) Download data form OSGeo Live website ...............................................................................
+Option 2) Download data form OSGeoLive website ...............................................................................

-The exact same data can be found on the OSGeo Live download page.
+The exact same data can be found on the OSGeoLive download page.

 .. code-block:: bash